 Our veteran Riverton City criminal defense attorneys can challenge illegal searches of your cell phone or illegal access of data by police by filing what is known as a motion to suppress evidence.
 If such a motion is successful and the search is ruled invalid or illegal, any evidence that resulted from that search will be suppressed and cannot be used against you in future criminal proceedings.
 If police do find incriminating evidence on your phone, but we are able to suppress that evidence at trial, the evidence becomes inadmissible and the prosecution’s case against you is weakened.
 There are many ways to argue a successful motion to suppress, such as

 - Showing that exigent circumstances did not justify the police going outside the warrant process,

 - Demonstrating that the warrant was issued based on false or misleading information, or

 - Showing that the police exceeded the scope of the warrant’s authority.

 If the Police are Trying to Get into Your Locked iPhone, Call Our Utah Criminal Defense Attorneys

 While the Apple corporation has been firm in its commitment to safeguarding its users’ data, this does not mean that information stored on a locked iPhone is safe from the prying eyes of police officers.
-The police will try to use other ways, such as going through the cell-phone company or obtaining a warrant requiring you to enter your password, to get into a phone that they believe contains evidence of a crime.
+The police will try to use other ways to get into a phone that they believe contains evidence of a crime, such as going through the cell-phone company or obtaining a warrant requiring you to enter your password.
 At Overson Law, PLLC, our criminal defense attorneys have years of experience fighting back against illegal and overbroad searches of our clients’ cell phones and digital data.
 We will work to get any illegally obtained evidence excluded and bring your case to a positive resolution.
 For a free consultation, call us today at (801) 758-2287.